hashicorp/terraform/website/docs/backends/types/etcdv3.html.md

 **Kind: Standard (with locking)**

-Stores the state in the [etcd](https://coreos.com/etcd/) KV store wit a given prefix.
+Stores the state in the [etcd](https://coreos.com/etcd/) KV store with a given prefix.

 This backend supports [state locking](/docs/state/locking.html).